subroy13/statwizard/content/posts/storage-analysis/index.md

 ## The `du` command

 So to build this storage application, I first looked around what things we already have.
-My chromebook runs a `linux` operating system.
+My Chromebook runs a `linux` operating system.
 So I did a bit of a Google search, and voila! there's a command `du` which can provide the file and the folder size of every file and folder in the current directory.

 So I opened up my terminal in my home directory and typed the following.